Pathoschild/Stardew.ModBuildConfig/README.md

 ## Configuration
 ### Custom game path
-If you customised where Stardew Valley is installed, you can add your path to the list to try.
+If you customised where Stardew Valley is installed, you can specify where it is.

 1. Get the full path to the directory containing the Stardew Valley executable.
 2. Add this section to your `.csproj` file (anywhere before the added `<Import` line):